Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 25 Desember 2024 05.24.09 UTC
+- WIB: Rabu, 25 Desember 2024 06.22.18 UTC
-- WITA: Rabu, 25 Desember 2024 06.24.09 UTC
+- WITA: Rabu, 25 Desember 2024 07.22.18 UTC
-- WIT: Rabu, 25 Desember 2024 07.24.09 UTC
+- WIT: Rabu, 25 Desember 2024 08.22.18 UTC

 Kutipan Inspiratif:
-"I don't care what the haters and naysayers say.
-If they make jokes about me, I'll laugh because they'll probably be funny."
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

-Kategori: funny
+Kategori: technology